 Nothing is worse than losing a family member because of another person’s reckless, careless, or criminal act.
 If you are dealing with this tragic loss, adding a civil lawsuit may seem impossibly overwhelming.
-Although no amount of money can replace your loved one, support from a caring attorney like the team at Ostroff Injury Law can make all the difference in getting your family the resources you need to continue your lives.
+Although no amount of money can replace your loved one, support from a caring attorney like the team at Ostroff Godshall Injury and Accident Lawyers can make all the difference in getting your family the resources you need to continue your lives.
 In a previous wrongful death case, our team recovered $5,000,000 for the estate of a woman killed in a highway crash on Route 80 in Union County.

 Holding the person who caused the fatal incident liable for the financial and personal consequences of their actions can help you gain a sense of justice for your loss.
 Even if you are unsure about taking legal action, talking with a Hershey wrongful death lawyer at our firm can provide the information and answers you need to ensure the people you love are taken care of.